German defense ministry decides to buy MEADS from MBDA: newspaper

-BERLIN Germany's defense ministry has decided to buy MEADS, the successor to the Patriot missile defense system from the firm MBDA, German newspaper Sueddeutsche Zeitung reported on Friday.
+BERLIN Germany's defense ministry has decided to buy MEADS, a successor to the Patriot missile defense system developed by European defense group MBDA and U.S. weapons maker Lockheed Martin Corp, German newspaper Sueddeutsche Zeitung reported on Friday.

-The newspaper, which did not identify its sources, said MBDA, along with U.S. firm Lockheed Martin (LMT.N), would make the MEADS system ready for series production.

-The report described the project as one of the biggest and most expensive armament projects of the next decade and such a decision would mean Patriot manufacturer Raytheon (RTN.N) would lose out after also being in the race with a modernized version of its system.
+The newspaper, which did not identify its sources, said the Lockheed-lead MEADS consortium had beat out Patriot manufacturer Raytheon, which had offered a modernized version of its system, to build one of the biggest and most expensive armament projects of the next decade.

 The German defense ministry declined to confirm or deny the report.